nazanin-tabatabaei/NewsSentimentAnalysis_StockPredictions/README.md

 Logistic Regression perform badly on this dataset, giving the same percentage values for Direction Accuracy for all mood combinations.
 This shows that classification (directly predicting trends) is not the ideal methodology for this problem.

+ ### Second BaseLine
+  #### Baseline description [7.5*2 = 15]
+Describe the baseline.
+Give a short technical description of the baseline, along with its reference, provide details of the kernel or hyper-parameters used, provide links to code repository used [5 points]
+-2 per missing detail, reference, link
+Why is this baseline suitable for the problem?
+[2.5 Points]
+  #### Baseline result [10 points]
+Results of the baseline on your dataset, presented in a table or figure (e.g., a bar chart) [5*2 = 10] The baselines should be compared on the same metric [-5 if not]

+ ### Result discussion [5 points]
+Compare the results of both the baselines.
+Why does one perform better than the other?
+If applicable, compare the result to the state-of-the-art reported in literature.

 ## Next steps [5 Points]
 Explain in detail your own proposed approach and what novelty or improvement you are adding over the baselines.
 [2.5 + 2.5 = 5 Points]
 -2 for unclear explanation